puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/portfolio_introduction.md

 Bolt is an open-source remote task runner that automates the manual work that you do to maintain your infrastructure.
-Use Bolt to automate tasks that you need to perform on your infrastructure on an ad hoc basis, such as troubleshooting, deploying an applications, stopping and starting services, and upgrading a database schema.
+Use Bolt to automate tasks that you need to perform on your infrastructure on an ad hoc basis, such as troubleshooting, deploying an application, stopping and starting services, and upgrading a database schema.
 Bolt connects directly to remote nodes with SSH or WinRM, so you are not required to install any agent software.